newjersey/navigator.business.nj.gov/content/src/fundings/angel-investor-tax.md

   economy.
 openDate: ""
 dueDate: ""
-summaryDescriptionMd: The New Jersey Angel Investor Tax Credit Program establishes refundable tax credits for qualified investments in New Jersey emerging technology businesses to stimulate investment in the innovation economy.
+summaryDescriptionMd: The New Jersey Angel Investor Tax Credit Program offers you refundable tax credits for qualified investments in New Jersey emerging technology businesses to encourage your investment in the innovation economy.
 callToActionLink: https://www.njeda.com/angeltaxcredit/
 callToActionText: Learn more
 fundingType: tax credit